PiresMA/Ehrenfest_Urn_Model/README.md

 * [9] Luan, Pi-Gang, and Yee-Mou Kao.
 "Drifting diffusion on a circle as continuous limit of a multiurn Ehrenfest model."
 Physical Review E 69.2 (2004): 022102.
 * Tseng, Chun-Hsiung, Yee-Mou Kao, and Chi-Ho Cheng.
 "Ehrenfest urn model with interaction."
 Physical Review E 96.3 (2017): 032125.
 * Meerson, Baruch, and Pini Zilber.
 "Large deviations of a long-time average in the Ehrenfest urn model."
 Journal of Statistical Mechanics: Theory and Experiment 2018.5 (2018): 053202.

+Disclaimer: The code presented here is for educational purposes and therefore has not been developed in a sophisticated manner considering all possible nuances.